 When taken at the proper timing and dosage, Z drugs are safe for most people.
 Older adults who are at higher risk of falls should use caution before taking Z drugs.

 Studies have found that women are frequently more affected than men by the same dose of these drugs, increasing the risks of next-day impairment.
-For that reason, women check with their pharmacist about their prescribed dose and inform their doctor if they have any lasting effects of these drugs in the morning.
+Anyone taking Z drugs should inform their doctor if they have any lasting effects of these drugs in the morning.

-These sleep aids should not be combined with alcohol, opiates, or other pain medications.
-Generally, sedatives should not be combined.
+These sleep aids should not be combined with other sedatives, like alcohol, opiates, or benzodiazepines.
 This can lead to worsening respiratory function.

 Orexin receptor antagonists are a newer class of drugs that induce sleep by affecting the sleep-wake cycle.
 They accomplish this by decreasing production of orexin, a chemical in the brain that causes alertness.